Human Resources Development

 To accomplish these objectives, the HRDWG conducts its work program through three networks:

 - The Education Network (EDNET), which focuses on fostering strong and vibrant learning systems across APEC member economies, promoting quality and equitable education to enable people of all ages to meet the challenges of rapid change in today’s world through enhancing competencies, accelerating innovation and increasing employability.
-Details here.
+For further details please refer to the EDNET webpage available here.

 Recognizing that human resources development is a cross-cutting issue, the HRDWG coordinates with several other APEC working groups such as the Committee on Trade and Investment, the Economic Committee, the Small and Medium Enterprises Working Group, the Policy Partnership on Science, Technology and Innovation, the Policy Partnership on Women and the Economy and the APEC Business Advisory Council.